 It is important not to confuse virtual currency (for example, cryptocurrency such as Bitcoin or Ethereum) and electronic cash (such as the dollar).
 Whereas electronic cash is stored electronically and accessed using a cell phone, chip card or debit card, cryptocurrency is issued and transacted using blockchain technology, and generally requires mining.

 There is a significant degree of risk involved in using cryptocurrency—its value is highly volatile, and the risk of fraud is high.
-For more information, see Bitcoin and other virtual currencies on the Autorité des marchés financiers website.
+For more information, see Crypto on the Autorité des marchés financiers website.

 Since virtual currency is not legal tender in Canada, we consider it to be property, not currency.
 For income tax purposes, transactions involving virtual currency are considered barter transactions (where two parties agree to trade property without using money).